cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

   - **TO:** hackinglab@cybercampus.se
   - **Body:** Thesis application form and [resource application form](/docs/resources/apply-resource)
   - **Attachments:** Your CV and your proposal
+    - Include any security courses you completed and currently taking
 {{% /hint %}}

 ## Thesis Application Form Template